nsmaciej/kale/docs/Notes.md

 * Rust Xi editor on how to structure a project like this
 * Yew Rust web framework on how to use the stdweb library well
 * Visual Studio Code for inspiration on modern programming GUIs and editor APIs
+* petgraph and rust-forest crates for working with graphs